coder3101/fast-os/README.md

 ## How to Compile

 Building an OS requires a cross-compiler.
 The one that is provided by your OS will run but is likely to throw many error which will be difficult to debug.
-In order to compile the codes you need to build a `gcc-7.3.0` and `binutils-2.3` that targets `i686-elf` .
+In order to compile the codes you need to build `gcc-7.3.0` and `binutils-2.3` that targets `i686-elf` .
 Google on how to build cross-compilers and then use those compilers to run the following scripts.
 (Make sure to add the new gcc and binutils to path).
+You can read this in order to learn how to build the cross-compiler from source https://wiki.osdev.org/GCC_Cross-Compiler

 * `build.sh` : To build the kernel
 * `multiboot-sanity.sh` : It must return, "Multibootable OS"